British electric multiple units: Mark 3 coach design

-The AC Class 321 was built in three batches in 1988–91 by BREL, with Class 322 and the 3-car Class 320.
+The AC Class 321 was built in three batches in 1988–1991 by BREL, with Class 322 and the three-car Class 320.

-The 2-car DC Class 456 was built by BREL at York Works from 1990–91 to work with the Class 455s.
+The two-car DC Class 456 was built by BREL at York Works from 1990 to 1991 to work with the Class 455s.

-In 1979 testing started on the West Coast Main Line of the Advanced Passenger Train (APT), formed of two Class 370 units composed of a driving trailer, five trailers and a power car.
+In 1979, testing started on the West Coast Main Line of the Advanced Passenger Train (APT), formed of two Class 370 units composed of a driving trailer, five trailers and a power car.
 To increase speed the car bodies tilted, but problems meant the trains were withdrawn.
 The tilt technology was used twenty years later in Class 390 Pendolinos on the same route.

 In the 1980s, prototype tube train designs were trialled in order to generate feedback about future developments.
 These led to the 1992 tube stock that replaced the ageing 1959/62 stock on the Central line.
 The extension of the Jubilee line saw the introduction of the externally similar 1996 tube stock; refurbishment of the 1983 stock was being considered, but building new trains cost about the same.